tofugu/wanikani-knowledge-guide/_posts/2021-08-18-script-compatibility-mode.md

 Changes that are affected by the Script Compatibility Mode setting are tracked here.
 Scripts can check WaniKani's version by checking `window.WaniKani.version` to match against this list.

 Subscribe to the [mailing list](https://tofugu.us1.list-manage.com/subscribe?u=b7f2114d74e3cac96344f797c&id=8b79442fb1) get notified when this page is updated.
 Make sure to check **UserScript Affecting Changes**.

+**v2.1.0 (November 17, 2021)**
+- **Compatibility Mode Off**: Under lessons, we've consolidated the logic for the `Skip` button.
+It makes it so that the same code drives all the parts of the system that take you to the next item, like keyboard navigation.

 **v2.0.0 (November 17, 2021)**
 - **Compatibility Mode Off**:
   - `$.jStorage.get("reviewQueue")` now contain ids instead of objects.